Dequindre Cut: Description

 As the century progressed, rail usage declined.
 Passenger service through the Cut was discontinued in 1982, and freight service continued only a few years beyond that.
-In 1998-2000, Canadian National sold the 3.5-mile section of track (including the Cut) south of their main line.
+In 1998-2000, Canadian National sold the 3.5 mi section of track (including the Cut) south of their main line.
 During this time of abandonment, the Dequindre Cut was used by graffiti artists, attracted by the concrete bridge abutments and overpasses which protected the art from the weather, as well as the out-of-the-way location.
 The resulting art included some graffiti masterpieces.
 These pieces of art have continued since the transformation of the railway, such as a pair of murals created by the Hygienic Dress League Corporation.

 In the late 1990s, when casinos were first authorized to be built in Detroit, the Dequindre Cut was considered as a freeway access to their proposed riverfront location.
 However, the casinos were built elsewhere, leaving the fate of the Dequindre Cut open.
 In 2003, the GreenWays Initiative granted the Downtown Detroit Partnership $98,750 to put plans in motion to remake the Dequindre Cut as a greenway.
 The project was later funded by another $3.4 million in grants, and groundbreaking began in 2005.
 The first stretch of greenway, a 1.2–mile section encompassing most of the Dequindre Cut, opened in 2009.

 Construction began in September 2013 to build the remaining greenway half mile section from Mack Avenue to Gratiot.
 This segment includes a trail entrance into Eastern Market along the northwest side of the Wilkins Street bridge.
 This extension is part of the Link Detroit project which is funded through various sources including a $10 million TIGER grant.
 Though the greenway was originally due to be completed in 2014, unexpected underground utilities delayed its opening.
 The completed extension opened to the public in April 2016.